yuvihere23/yuvihere23/README.md

 ## 🚀 About Me
-I'm a beginner in open source contributions and I also have interst in learing about cyber space nad its security.
+I'm a beginner in open source contributions and I also have interst in learing about cyber space and its security.
 Some of my achievements are...

 [![@yuvihere23's Holopin board](https://holopin.me/yuvihere23)](https://holopin.io/@yuvihere23)